srimanikantaarjun/srimanikantaarjun/README.md

-- 👋 Hi, I’m Srimanikanta (Sri) Arjun, **a Certified TensorFlow Developer**
+- 👋 Hi, I’m Srimanikanta (Sri) Arjun,
-- 👀 I’m interested in Data Analysis, Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence
+- 👀 I’m interested in Data Analysis, Big Data, ETL, Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence
 - 🌱 I graduated with Masters in Data Science specializing in Machine Learning and Deep Learning algorithms, tools, and concepts
 - 💞️ I’m looking to collaborate on projects to analyze and visualize data for reports and summary of data, designing, building and implementing Machine Learning and Deep Learning algorithms and models
-- - I'm a Data Analyst currently working in Power BI and SQL.
+- - I'm a Sr Data Engineer currently working in Big Data, Databricks, Power BI and SQL.
 - 📫 You can reach me via srimanikantaarjun@gmail.com

 <!---